Best AI Inpainting Tools for Selected-Area Edits in 2026

 Top 8 Best AI Tools to Edit Specific Image Areas

-1. Image Region Editor: Best for Precise Selected-Area Editing With Prompts and Reference Images
+1. PixVerse Image Region Editor: Best for Reference-Led Selected-Area Editing

-Image Region Editor is a PixVerse Mini Apps product and the best choice if you want region-level control without a professional editing setup.
-It lets you upload one image, select up to two areas, write an overall prompt plus region-specific prompts, add reference images, and choose between Wan 2.7 and Nano Banana image models.
+PixVerse is most relevant when the edit depends on selected regions plus reference images, such as replacing a product, outfit, prop, or furniture item while keeping the rest of the image stable.
+Its Image Region Editor lets users upload one image, select up to two areas, write an overall prompt plus region-specific prompts, add reference images, and choose between Wan 2.7 and Nano Banana image models.

-That workflow is important because many real editing jobs begin with a concrete visual target.
+That workflow matters when the replacement has a concrete visual target.
 An ecommerce team may want to replace a bag, sofa, watch, bottle, shoe, lamp, or background detail using a reference image.
-A marketer may want to test three ad variants while keeping the model, room, and lighting stable.
+A marketer may want to test ad variants while keeping the model, room, and lighting stable.
 A creator may want to swap an outfit or prop without changing the rest of the composition.

 Key features